Apple supplier Luxshare unnerves Foxconn as US-China feud speeds supply chain shift

 The sources, who have direct knowledge of the matter and are familiar with Foxconn's thinking, declined to be named citing the sensitivity of the issue.

-Public records reveal that while Luxshare is majority-owned by Grace Wang and her brother Wang Laisheng, its minority shareholders include state-owned Chinese investment company Central Huijin Investment Ltd, which has a 1.38per cent stake.
+Public records reveal that while Luxshare is majority-owned by Grace Wang and her brother Wang Laisheng, its minority shareholders include state-owned Chinese investment company Central Huijin Investment, which has a 1.38 per cent stake.

 Luxshare has also received over 1 billion yuan (US$148.80 million) in government subsidies since 2016 to the first half of this year, a Reuters calculation of its financial reports shows.
 Roughly half of that sum came in 2019 alone.